HL7/fhir-gender-harmony/input/pagecontent/model.md

 developers to address these requirements.

-The Gender Harmony logical model provides necessary constructs to more accurately capture sex and gender along with associated context of use.
+The Gender Harmony logical model provides necessary constructs to more accurately capture sex and gender identity along with associated context of use.
 While the framework provides the necessary infrastructure, the specific changes in individual standards to concretely specify actual implementable structures are detailed in separate specifications (insert